Today’s workplace culture

 - You like the workers but clients are abusive

 Individuals have to decide what will work for them.
-Much will depend upon the nature of the employee’s temperament, the specific negative aspects, external employment environment and the marketability of the employee’s skill.
+Much depends upon the nature of the employee’s temperament, the specific negative aspects, external employment environment and marketability of the employee’s skill.
+As the job market has tightened, it’s expected that victims can more easily find employment elsewhere.
+Improvements have also come from mounting pressure on employers to address the softer/people aspects of their business environment for retention purposes.
+Nevertheless, toxic, negative workplaces are unfortunately a reality.

 Skills and perspectives needed to navigate today’s workplace

-When faced with a negative workplace we have to ask: Do you want to be true to yourself, tell the truth and damn the consequences?
+When faced with a negative workplace we have to ask: Do you want to tell the truth and damn the consequences?
 Or, do you want to preserve your sanity, fly beneath the radar and leave with some degree of professionalism?
-Some employees do fight back; some sue successfully for various negative affects of abuse in the workplace.
-The vast majority, however, lose their job and the possibility of any reference for future job seeking.
-What’s worse is that some may develop a reputation in the community as a trouble maker.
-This doesn’t make him or her a trouble maker but the perceptions are powerful particularly in a small community.
+Some employees do fight back; some sue successfully for various negative affects of workplace abuse.
+A signficant number of employees who speak up in very negative environments eventually lose their job and with it, the possibility of a reasonable work reference.
+Employees generally fear being seen in a local market as a trouble-maker.
+This doesn’t make him or her an actual trouble-maker but perceptions are powerful particularly in a small community.

-You’ll need to figure out how to navigate the least stressful for you while still allowing yourself some performance success, or, find a position elsewhere.
+You’ll need to figure out how to navigate in the least stressful manner for you while preserving your sanity and your current income.
 Not on my menu is: stay and complain.
 The complaining strategy rarely works out for you, your co-workers or your boss.
-The way to remain sane in a crazy or chaotic atmosphere is to maintain a clear perspective; remain observant; and use skilled boundary setting to prevent being drawn into battles that you cannot win or situations that will make you a social target. “flying beneath the radar” is a good way to picture it.
+The way to remain sane in a crazy or chaotic atmosphere is to maintain a clear perspective; remain observant; and use skilled boundary setting to prevent being drawn into battles that you cannot win or situations that will make you a social target.
+“Flying beneath the radar” is a good way to picture it.

-In my coaching practice, the following strategies are possible when working with a private, competent support person who can reinforce this kind of detachment:
+The following strategies are possible when working with a private, competent support person, perhaps a therapist or healthy friend who can reinforce this kind of detachment:

-- Set realistic expectations of others – supervisors and coworkers
+- Set realistic expectations for the behavior of others – supervisors and coworkers

 - Accurately read the landscape